Wawa, Pennsylvania: Cityscape

-Cynthia Mayer of the Philadelphia Inquirer said that open land "characterizes" the community and that Wawa overall is "quite simply, beautiful."
+Mayer said that open land "characterizes" the community and that Wawa overall is "quite simply, beautiful."
 She attributed the overall aesthetic to the Wawa Inc. dairy and the Wood family, which had a long history with the Wawa company.
 The houses within Wawa are mostly stone houses erected in the 18th century.
 Some houses are 19th-century wooden houses which have large porches.
 Mayer said that the roads, such as Valley Road and Wawa Road "are narrow and winding and take you through dappled woods, only occasionally interrupted by a house."
 Mayer said that many residents lived on acres formerly occupied by Wawa farmland.
 In 1989 Walter Kirby, the head of the Wawa Farms Association, recalled that the Wawa dairy began selling 5 acre lots of what was its farmland beginning in 1940.
 In 1989 Kirby said, as paraphrased by Mayer, that "Wawa residents are both grateful to the dairy and wary of its success" because they "realize Wawa has remained a pocket of green space because the Wood family owns so much land."

 Boundaries

-In 1989 Cynthia Mayer of the Philadelphia Inquirer said that "In fact, the most remarkable thing about Wawa [...] is that no one can agree on where it is, really.
+In 1989 Mayer said that "In fact, the most remarkable thing about Wawa [...] is that no one can agree on where it is, really.
 It is a place where a lot of people would like to live, and so a lot say they do.
 But ask them where the boundaries of Wawa are, and, well...."
 W. Bruce Clark, the manager of Middletown Township, said that "No one's ever drawn a line on a map saying this is where Wawa begins and ends."
 Fritz Schroeder, the vice president of Wawa Inc. and a resident of Wawa, said "Wawa is a state of mind.
 If you want to be in Wawa, you can be in Wawa."
 In 1989 Mayer said that many residents, including Walter Kirby, the head of the Wawa Farms Association, said that because they lived on land formerly occupied by cows, they lived in Wawa.